WorkOfStan/web-pages-to-pdf/README.md

 - Organize PDFs in folders named by label. - This script uses only the first tag for folder.
 (Todo: You can extend to multiple labels.)
 - Fallback to Wayback Machine archive if original URL is inaccessible.
 - Configurable PDF file naming. - PDF naming uses title + domain + index for uniqueness.
+- Tags delimiters are `,` and `|`.
+- Tries to download URLs directly, if previous attempts fail.
+Some pages block indirect attempts.
+Some pages really don't exist anymore.
+- Logs unsuccessful and doubtful downloads into url_retrieval.log.
+- Coloured output for better orientation (BLUE = start, RED = wrong, GREEN = correct).
+- Doesn't try to download already downloaded URLs.
+So you can delete PDFs that contain some kind of error (medium.com trying to figure out, you're human...) and try again.
+Only those you deleted will by retried.

 ## Requirements